elif-data/Churn-Analysis-with-R/Churn-Analysis.md

 Much better.
 It is much easier to see that *almost half of the churners* opt for a competitor.
-It’s worth mentioning that the second and third reasons are head to head, “Dissatisfaction” and “Attitude”.
+It’s worth mentioning that the second and third reasons are head-to-head, “Dissatisfaction” and “Attitude”.

 ``` r
 telecom %>%